-Peninsula Land Limited Faces Rs 10.14 Lakh Fine from NSE for Regulatory Non-Compliance
+Peninsula Land Limited Faces Fines from NSE and BSE for Regulatory Non-Compliance

 *this image is generated using AI for illustrative purposes only.

-Peninsula Land Limited , a prominent real estate company, has been fined Rs 10,14,800 (including GST) by the National Stock Exchange of India Limited (NSE) for delayed compliance with SEBI ICDR Regulations Schedule XIX-Para(2).
-This development comes as a setback for the company, which had previously appealed against the fine.
+Peninsula Land Limited , a prominent real estate company, has been fined by both the National Stock Exchange of India Limited (NSE) and the Bombay Stock Exchange (BSE) for delayed compliance with SEBI ICDR Regulations Schedule XIX-Para(2).

 Fine Details and Company Response

-In response to the fine, Peninsula Land stated that while they acknowledge the delayed compliance, they believe it did not cause any detriment to shareholders or market participants.
-The company has expressed its intention to discharge the obligation while simultaneously pursuing further appeals with the appropriate authorities.
+In response to these fines, Peninsula Land stated that while they acknowledge the delayed compliance, they believe it did not cause any detriment to shareholders or market participants.
+The company has expressed its intention to discharge the obligations while simultaneously pursuing further appeals with the appropriate authorities.

 Regulatory Non-Compliance and Its Impact

 The non-compliance in question relates to Schedule XIX - Para (2) of SEBI (ICDR) Regulations, 2018.
-While the specific details of the violation are not disclosed, it's important to note that these regulations are designed to ensure transparency and protect investor interests in the Indian capital markets.
+While the specific details of the violation are not disclosed, these regulations are designed to ensure transparency and protect investor interests in the Indian capital markets.

 Financial Impact and Company's Stance

-Peninsula Land Limited has stated that the fine, although significant, is not considered to have a material impact on the company's financials, operations, or other activities.
-This assertion suggests that the company remains financially stable despite the regulatory setback.
+Peninsula Land Limited has stated that the fines, although significant, are not considered to have a material impact on the company's financials, operations, or other activities.
+This assertion suggests that the company remains financially stable despite the regulatory setbacks.

 Disclosure and Transparency

-In line with regulatory requirements, Peninsula Land Limited has promptly disclosed this development to the stock exchanges.
+In line with regulatory requirements, Peninsula Land Limited has promptly disclosed these developments to the stock exchanges.
 The company's Company Secretary and Compliance Officer, Pooja Sutradhar, signed off on the official communication, demonstrating the company's commitment to transparency in its dealings with regulatory bodies and shareholders.

 Conclusion

-As Peninsula Land Limited navigates this regulatory challenge, investors and market participants will be keenly watching how the company manages its compliance obligations going forward.
+As Peninsula Land Limited navigates these regulatory challenges, investors and market participants will be keenly watching how the company manages its compliance obligations going forward.
 The outcome of any further appeals pursued by the company could have implications for both Peninsula Land and the broader real estate sector's approach to regulatory compliance.

 Historical Stock Returns for Peninsula Land